-Known as Amazon Prime Now, the service offers thousands of products for speedy delivery and bar the delivery cost for one-hour turnaround, it is free for Amazon Prime customers.
+Known as Amazon Prime Now, the service offers thousands of products for speedy delivery across numerous cities and surrounding areas.
+And bar the delivery cost for one-hour turnaround, it is free for Amazon Prime customers.

 Prime members have to live (or work) in "selected postcodes" but that's the only main caveat.